Title: Supporting Forest Buffer Communities in Kindia Region of Guinea (Kindia Biodiversity Activity), 2019-2020

-To improve livelihoods of forest buffer communities in the Kindia region of Guinea through the involvement of the private sector in creating sustainable and environmentally friendly livelihoods.
+The goal of this project is to improve the livelihoods of forest buffer communities in the Kindia region of Guinea through the involvement of a fruit producer and exporter to create sustainable and environmentally friendly economic alternatives, and build community awareness and sensitivity to biodiversity conservation and reforestation.

 What we do